Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Experimental Results

 \subsection{Computation Efficiency}

 To demonstrate the improved performance in terms of computation efficiency, we compare the computation time of our method with the general IPOPT solver provided by CasADi~\cite{andersson2019casadi}.
-Both our method and the IPOPT solver are implemented in Python 3.9 on a server with $2\times$ Intel(R) Xeon(R) Gold 6348 CPU @ 2.60 GHz, boosted by Ubuntu 20.04.5 LTS.
+Both our method and the IPOPT solver are implemented on a server with $2\times$ Intel(R) Xeon(R) Gold 6348 CPU @ 2.60 GHz.
 For our method, both single-process and multi-process implementations are provided.
-For multi-process implementation, the number of processes is set to be equal to $N$ and each process is bound to a CPU core.
+For the latter one, the number of processes is set to be $N$.

-One difficulty in solving problem (\ref{OCP}) with IPOPT solver is that the reference points need to be defined during the formulation of the problem, which are unknown at the beginning.
-We simplify problem (\ref{OCP}) for the IPOPT solver by first solving it using our method, and then formulating the problem with the optimal reference points obtained.
+One difficulty in solving (\ref{OCP}) with IPOPT solver is that the reference points need to be defined during the formulation of the problem, which are unknown at the beginning.
+We simplify (\ref{OCP}) for the IPOPT solver by first solving it using our method, and then formulating the problem with the optimal reference points obtained.
 Meanwhile, we examine two different solving schemes.
-The one-stage scheme directly optimizes problem (\ref{OCP}) with full constraints, while the two-stage scheme first optimizes problem (\ref{OCP}) with collision avoidance constraints released, and then uses the obtained results as initialization for optimization of the whole problem.
+The one-stage scheme directly optimizes (\ref{OCP}) with full constraints, while the two-stage scheme first optimizes (\ref{OCP}) with collision avoidance constraints released, and then uses the obtained results as initialization for optimization of the whole problem.

-Fig. \ref{fig:trajectories} depicts the trajectories obtained by our method and the IPOPT solver of both one-stage and two-stage schemes with $N=16$.
-The results of our method and two-stage IPOPT solver are nearly identical.
-All trajectories follow the reference tracks smoothly without collision, which demonstrates the effectiveness of the two methods.
-Meanwhile, one-stage IPOPT solver fails to solve the problem and terminates with trajectories of low quality.
-Additionally, road boundary constraints are clearly violated.

-Table III compares the computational efficiency between all four optimization settings.
+Table II compares the computational efficiency between all four optimization settings.
 We use the computation time per timestamp as a measure.
 It can be seen that the multi-process implementation of our method is the fastest of all, which is at least two orders of magnitude faster than the IPOPT solver.
-This result clearly demonstrates the superiority in computational efficiency of our method for solving cooperative trajectory planning problems in roundabout areas.
+This result clearly demonstrates the superiority in computational efficiency of our method for solving cooperative trajectory planning problems.
 Meanwhile, the multi-process implementation of our method is $4.9\times$, $5.7\times$, and $5.5\times$ as fast as the single process implementation for $N=8, 12, \textup{and} \, 16$, respectively.
 These results demonstrate the effectiveness of parallel optimization.